 “There are two equal and opposite errors into which our race can fall about the devils.
 One is to disbelieve in their existence.
 The other is to believe, and to feel an excessive and unhealthy interest in them.
 They themselves are equally please by both errors…”

-That said, I will address this topic, but will not give Satan more “press” than he deserves.
+That said, I will address the topic of demons briefly, not giving Satan more “press” than he deserves.

-And horror flicks can plant within a person a “spirit of fear” which, we know, is not from God (2 Timothy 1:7).
+Horror flicks can plant within a person a “spirit of fear” which, we know, is not from God.
 Further (and Satan enjoys this immensely), even a believer, when gripped with fear, can begin to think Satan is more powerful than Christ.

 In 1989, I had the opportunity to visit with a former Satanic high priest who had professed his faith in Christ.
 I’ll never forget what he shared – creepy stories that made the hair stand up on the back my neck.
 But he concluded by saying,